bmillham/djrq/README.md

 # djrq
-DJRQ, a WebCore based web site, designed for Amapche with IDJC in mind so DJs can accept requests for songs
+DJRQ, a WebCore based web site, designed for Amapche with IDJC in mind so DJs can accept requests for songs.

+Requirements:
+WebCore
+SQLAlchemy
+Nginx